Galymsatt/.NET_Project/README.md

 You can also import a ready-made database with tables and data.
 Sql 'DataBase.sql' file located as shown in the image below.

 You just have to import this sql file into your MySql.

-Then you can run app in your local machine
+Then you can run app in your local machine.